 Once you begin the writing process, please keep in mind these assignments for the unit:

-- OPTIONAL: Submit a 1st draft to the online tutoring site Brainfuse, following the Brainfuse link in the Resources section of this course .
+OPTIONAL: Submit a 1st draftto the online tutoring site Tutor.com – Online Tutoring Services - 24/7 access for most academic subjects through your D2L page account.
 This draft should be your best attempt at the completed paper, not a "sloppy copy" or an incomplete paper.
 Instead, seek to develop your very best version of the paper at that point, complete with proper proofreading and editing.
 You may expect the tutor's online feedback within 24-48 hours; use those observations to improve the paper for the final version.

 On your Outline Worksheet you will receive feedback and a grade that indicates credit for submitting the assignment.
 However, the grade is ultimately of less importance.
 Instead, the FEEDBACK provided by your instructor is of ultimate importance.
 Utilize this feedback to proceed in the writing process in order to develop a quality first and final draft that will earn a successful grade.